 Understanding What is NFT

 An NFT is a digital asset that is used to represent objects in the real world, such as art, music, in-game items, and videos.
 They are often encoded using the same blockchain software as different types of cryptocurrencies and are bought and sold online, often with bitcoin.
+Now NFT Development has gone so far and the business world taking the most advantage of it.
 They are generally one-of-a-kind artifacts or parts of a limited run with unique identifying codes, unlike most digital creations that are almost infinite in supply.

 How are NFTs Different from Cryptocurrencies?